Bernese Mountain Dogs

 Ideal Living Conditions

-Whether inside or out, the heavy coat of the breed would generally lean toward cooler conditions when it comes to the ideal environment, but with access to plentiful water and shade, as well as a protective dog house, the Berner can be comfortable outside for brief amounts of the time even in warmer climates.
+Whether inside or out, the heavy coat of the breed would generally lean toward cooler climates when it comes to the ideal environment, but with access to plentiful water and shade, as well as a protective dog house, the Berner can be comfortable outside for brief amounts of the time even in warmer climates.

 But it does bear keeping in mind that this breed has a heavy, mostly dark coat and originated in the mountains where temperatures rarely rise above seventy even in the summer months.